Teradata/developer-resources/docs/explore-and-analyze-data/create-first-project.md

 ## Connect, and run your first workload

 :::tip
-Run `%help` for details on all magic commands.
+Run `%help` for details on all the magic commands available in your notebook.
 Run `%help <command>` for details on one of them.

 Or learn about the [magic commands](/docs/explore-and-analyze-data/magic-commands.md) specific to AI Unlimited.
 :::

-1. Configure the connection to the engine.
+1. Connect to the manager.
     ```bash
     %workspaces_config host=<ip_or_hostname>, apikey=<API_Key>, withtls=T